-The math EO, Option Rep, and Graduate Program Director have started an annual info session on candidacy expectations for students.
+The Math EO, Option Rep, and Student Program Director have started an annual info session on candidacy expectations for students.
 The questions below were gathered from the initial meeting and from other commons questions the faculty and staff often hear.

 What is candidacy and why do I have to do it?

 - The candidacy meeting is an oral presentation to a committee of faculty members on your proposed thesis research and the specific problem or problems to be addressed.
 It demonstrates the commitment to a PhD project by you, your advisor, and your committee.
 It's an important degree milestone that is a rite of passage during your PhD studies.

 - To be admitted to candidacy, you must complete your core course requirements, qualifying exams, advanced courses, and the candidacy meeting.

 How do I know if I'm ready to hold my candidacy meeting?

 - Talk to your advisor about whether he/she thinks you are ready.